voravich-ch/cass-ba-problemsets/data_visualization/problemset_2/README.md

 ## **Problem Set 2**

-**Context:** Consider the dataset used in Koop and *Tobias, which concerns the relationship between schooling and wage at the individuallevel.
+**Context:** Consider the dataset used in Koop and *Tobias, which concerns the relationship between schooling and wage at the individual level.

 **Task:** Create a Matplotlib figure that illustrates:
 - the univariate distributions of the following variables: 'EDUC', 'LOGWAGE', 'ABILITY', 'MOTHERED', 'FATHERED', and 'SIBLINGS';